Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 If the non-disclosure / release date for a security patch falls within four (4) months since the previous feature release was published, we will craft a security patch version for the future feature release, the current feature release, the previous feature release, and any LTS feature releases.

-> *Example*: Let's say ClamAV 0.105.0 was just released and development begins on 0.106.
-But shortly after the release or as we're preparing for the release, it is discovered that 0.105.0 contains one or more security issues.
+> *Example*: Let's say ClamAV 1.6.0 was just released and development begins on 1.7.
+But shortly after the release or as we're preparing for the release, a security issue is discovered that affects 1.6 and all prior versions.
 >
 > We understand with such a recent release, not everyone has had time to verify that they can indeed upgrade without some other supporting changes to their system or product.
 >
 > In this situation, we would prepare a security patch version for:
+> - the 1.6 feature release (e.g., 1.6.1),
-> - the 0.105 feature release (eg. 0.105.1),
+> - the 1.5 feature release (e.g., 1.5.2),
-> - for the 0.104 feature release (eg. 0.104.3),
+> - the 1.4 LTS feature release (e.g., 1.4.4),
-> - and for the 0.103 LTS feature release.
+> - and the 1.0 LTS feature release (e.g., 1.0.10).
 >
 > Once the critical patch versions have been published, the same or equivalent fixes will be merged into the `main` branch for inclusion into the next feature release (0.106.0).